What are some common deductions for the self-employed?

 Your business records are also helpful for your accountant when they are preparing your financial statements and tax filings.
 Your accountant may also want to review receipts or other documents to determine if certain expenses are ordinary and necessary business expenses that can be deducted on your business tax return.

 Self employed taxpayers are often confused about how long they need to retain their business records and receipts.
-Some records need to be kept for longer periods of time than others, and reaching out to a Tax Pro is the best way to find out how long to keep your records.
+Some records need to be kept for longer periods of time than others, and reaching out to a Legal Pro is the best way to find out how long to keep your records and also to get tailored guidance to your questions.